 Camshaft Position Sensor Location

 The best practice is to look in the engine service manual to locate the camshaft position sensor.
-In most if not all vehicles, it is located on the engine block itself or the cylinder head.
-In some vehicles, the CMP might be:
+Most if not all vehicles are located on the engine block itself or the cylinder head.
+In some cars, the CMP might be:

 - Mounted on the front of the cylinder head below the timing belt cover.